 Ladakh is a fascinating place.
 Anyone who has once visited Ladakh can never forget its landscape, its people and the eternal beauty it hides between those colourful layers of mountains.
 Planning a trip to Leh has never been an easy task.
-With help from various sites especially Devil on Wheels, we were all set for the trip that we were waiting for so long!
+With help from various sites, we were all set for the trip that we were waiting for so long!
 Here is a detailed report on our travel to Ladakh

 Day 1 (Baltal – Kargil)